Skip to content

 Naming

-Key points about the OpenOffice.org Productivity Suite.
+Key points about the Apache OpenOffice Productivity Suite.

-1. OpenOffice.org provides everything most people need in an office productivity suite.
-It is stable, reliable, and robust, built up over twenty years' development.
+Apache OpenOffice is stable, reliable, and robust, the product of over twenty years' development.
 Unlike its major competitor, it was designed from the start as a single piece of software, which makes for higher quality software and a more consistent user experience.
 It is actively developed, with several releases every year.
-The main components of the OpenOffice.org Suite are the Writer wordprocessor (screenshot); the Calc spreadsheet (screenshot); Impress for presentations (screenshot); Draw for graphics (screenshot); and the Base database (screenshot).

-2. OpenOffice.org is both easy to use and easy to migrate to, for both experienced and beginners alike.
+2. Apache OpenOffice is both easy to use and easy to migrate to, for both experienced and beginners alike.
 It has a familiar user interface, and is able to read and write the vast majority of legacy file formats (including common Microsoft Office formats).
-It is supported in over seventy languages, with active support both Community based (free) and from commercial organisations (paid-for).
+It is supported in nearly 30 languages, with active support, both community based (free) and from commercial organisations (paid-for).

-OpenOffice.org is a mature software product, tracing its origins back over twenty years to a commercial software house in Germany, StarDivision.
+Apache OpenOffice is a mature software product, tracing its origins back over twenty years to a commercial software house in Germany, StarDivision.
 Following the acquisition of StarDivision by Sun Microsystems in April 1999, OpenOffice.org version 1.0 was released as open-source software on May 1st 2002.
 It proved hugely successful, and after more than 49 million recorded downloads, version 2.0 was released on 20th October 2005.
 OpenOffice.org 2 removed the last barriers to migration with a new user interface, improved support for competitors' file formats, and a new integrated database component.
-It also became the first office suite to support the new OpenDocument Format for office applications (ODF) natively.
-ODF was adopted as an ISO standard on May 1st 2006 and is the only office document format to be approved at this level.
-OpenOffice.org 3.0 was released in October 2008, and recorded 60 million downloads from the OpenOffice.org download site alone before the release of the current version, 3.1, in May 2009.
+It also became the first office suite to support the new Open Document Format for office applications (ODF) natively.
+OpenOffice.org 3 was announced on October 13, 2008, and recorded 100 million downloads by October 28, 2009.
+Oracle acquired Sun Microsystems in 2010.
+In June 2011 Oracle contributed the source code and trademarks to the Apache Software Foundation, enabling the OpenOffice.org community to achieve their dream of having OpenOffice maintained as a community-run open source project at an independent foundation.
+In 2012 the project voted to rename itself to Apache OpenOffice.

-Logos etc
+Logos, etc

 Logos may be found here